SamSlutz/Card-Game-Contributions/hearthstone/README.md

 ## Big Dragon Rogue

-Built and piloted a Dragon Rogue variant to Top Legend in a meta dominated by thief priest The idea is that Dragon Rogue is a high-roll deck that gambits with a large board.
+Built and piloted a Dragon Rogue variant to Top Legend in a meta dominated by thief priest.
+The idea is that Dragon Rogue is a high-roll deck that gambits with a large board.
-Of course, thief priest copies half your deck and doesn't run board clear As a result, they're playing a strictly worse deck with no counter-play
+Of course, thief priest copies half your deck and doesn't run board clear.
+As a result, they're playing a strictly worse deck with no counter-play.

 After being posted, the deck saw a meaningful resurgence for an otherwise dead archetype: